pseudocoders/GPT-notes/angular/di.md

 ## Example

-Certainly!
 Let's analyze an example of injecting a simple service into a component to understand Dependency Injection (DI) in Angular.

 Consider the following example: